edsonbonfim/scroll_bars/scroll_app_bar/README.md

 final controller = ScrollController();
 ```

+This controller is required in order to get the main functionality of this package.
+You need to pass it on `ScrollAppBar`'s controller and inside your `ListView`, also in
+controller property.
+Without this, you'll get an ordinary App Bar.

 Now, you can use the `ScrollAppBar` widget in a `Scaffold` widget, and attach `ScrollController` instance in your scrollable main widget.

 > **_NOTE:_**  Showing only essencial code.
 See [example](#example) section to a complete implementation.